Biographies Ruth Bader Ginsburg

 Died September 18, 2020 in Washington, DC

-US-American lawyer and jurist, Associate Justice of the US Supreme Court since 1993
+US-American lawyer and jurist, Associate Justice of the US Supreme Court 1993 - 2020

 Long before 1993, when she was named by President Bill Clinton to serve as the second woman on the U.S. Supreme Court, Ruth Bader Ginsburg had made her mark as a highly effective advocate for women’s legal rights.
 During the 1970’s she successfully argued a series of cases before the nation’s highest court that changed the legal landscape for women, bringing the category of gender into focus as an area of rampant and unconstitutional discrimination along with race.
 After Sandra Day O’Connor’s resignation in 2006 Ginsburg was the only woman on the 9-member court until President Obama nominated Sonia Sotomayor and Elena Kagan as Associate Justices in 2009 and 2010, respectively.
 Ginsburg belongs to the liberal wing of the Court, which has mostly been in the minority since George W. Bush appointed two new conservative members (Justices Roberts and Alito).